Module: RubyTerraform

 from ClassMethods

-Invokes the terraform init command which initializes a new or existing Terraform working directory by creating initial files, loading any remote state, downloading modules, etc.
+terraform initcommand which initializes a new or existing Terraform working directory by creating initial files, loading any remote state, downloading modules, etc. -

 .login(parameters = {}, invocation_options = {}) ⇒ Object